 This page tells you about the chemotherapy drug methotrexate and its possible side effects.
 There is information about

 Methotrexate is a chemotherapy drug.
 Its brand name is Maxtrex.
-It is used to treat various types of cancer, including
+It is a treatment for various types of cancer, including

 - Breast cancer

 - Gestational trophoblastic tumours

 - Soft tissue sarcomas

 - Ovarian cancer